driventowards/Operatoreu/README.md

 <h2 align="center">Welcome to my GitHub profile!</h2>
 <p align="center">
   Hello!
-My name is convict (conv1), and I'm a Senior Offensive Security Consultant with an interest in enterprise networking, cryptography, OS internals, and pentesting.
+My name is Operator (op), and I'm a Senior Offensive Security Consultant with an interest in enterprise networking, cryptography, OS internals, and pentesting.
 </p>

 <p align="center">